goncu/locTaskTracker/README.md

 ### User Authentication

 **Login**: Users can log in with a username and password.
-Passwords are securely hashed using werkzeug.security's generate_password_hash.
+Passwords are securely hashed using werkzeug.security's `generate_password_hash` function.

 ![Alt text](assets/login.png)